redbug312/tmux-concentrate/README.md

 ![The image shows a preview of the plugin.](screenshots/preview.png)

-This plugin is inspired by [goyo.vim](https://github.com/junegunn/goyo.vim).
-It similarly create paddings to the window, to limit the contents to a narrow page.
+This plugin was inspired by [goyo.vim](https://github.com/junegunn/goyo.vim).
+Similarly, it creates paddings to the window, in order to limit the contents to a narrower page width.

 ## Installation